Machine-learning regression methods for American-style path-dependent contracts: Numerical investigations

 \subsubsection{Sensitivity computation}

+The discussion in Section~\ref{sec:sensitivity} show us that finite-difference and Chebyshev methods can be effectively used to calculate sensitivities, although the former method suffers biases, while the regression method seems less reliable.
+In this section we repeat the analysis for fixed-strike Asian options, by limiting ourself to the first two methods.
+In Table~\ref{tab:gamma_axs} we can see the results, which are qualitatively similar to the ones of the American put case.
+In Appendix~\ref{app:sensitivity} we extend the analysis.

+The previous results lead us to confirm the use of the Chebyshev method for sensitivity computations.
 Figure~\ref{fig:axs_sensitivity} shows the results for Delta and Gamma sensitivities.
 We calculate option sensitivities for different lengths $M$ of the moving-window by means of the LSMC method with polynomials basis functions with risk factor set $\risk{3}$.
 In all the computations the option maturity is $T=0.2$, number of time steps is $N=50$, the number of paths is $2.5\cdot 10^5$ both to train the regression and to calculate the price.
 The sensitivities are calculated by means of the Chebyshev interpolation with an adaptive interpolation interval of ten percent of the spot price according to the algorithm described in~\textcite{Maran2020}.

 We can see that the Gamma function is not discontinuous, as in the American put case described in Section~\ref{sec:sensitivity}, since in the present case we wait for $M-1$ days to start the early-termination period, as described in Section~\ref{sec:amerasian}.
-However, its value abruptly increases after moneyness around $80\%$ to decrease back to zero at higher moneyness.
+However, its value abruptly increases spot price around $80\%$ to decrease back to zero at higher spot prices.
 We notice minor noisy area in calculating the Gamma sensitivity, while Delta is always very smooth.